Freedom FilesFreedom Files

 What it is

 The Digital Nomad Visa (V-category) is a two-year Colombian residency permit for non-Colombian citizens earning active foreign-source income through remote employment, contracting, or remote ownership of a foreign-incorporated business.
 You demonstrate monthly income at or above three times Colombia's minimum wage (about $1,200/month), apply through the Colombian consulate, and receive a Cédula de Extranjería within fifteen days of arrival.
-The V-visa is not directly convertible toward citizenship – to reach the ten-year naturalization clock, you'll typically convert to an M-visa (Investor or Pensionado) at renewal.
+The V-visa is a temporary digital-nomad permit and does not count toward Colombian citizenship – naturalization runs on a separate ten-year clock that only starts on an M-visa.

 Who it’s for